-New York State Dog Bite Injury Laws
+New York State Dog Bite Liability and Negligence

 According to New York State’s Dangerous Dog Law, a dangerous dog is one that a reasonable person can conclude poses an acute threat of impending injury.
 Section 121 of the New York code, which covers dog-related injuries, stipulates that the owner of such a dog is strictly liable for all medical costs originating from the injury, regardless of efforts made to control the dog.

-New York State, however, combines strict liability with negligence.
+New York State combines strict liability with negligence.
 This means that for any costs besides medical ones connected to the dog bite—such as emotional distress, pain and suffering, or lost wages—the dog’s owner is liable only if they failed to use reasonable care to restrain the dog or didn’t warn others the dog could be dangerous.

-Seek Support From a Trusted Firm
+Seek Support from a Trusted Law Firm

 Contact Us Today for a Free Case Evaluation

 The experienced dog bite lawyers at Catalano Law can help you evaluate your case’s merits and decide whether you want to move forward with your claim.
-The dog owner is likely liable for negligence plus strict liability and may owe you more compensation than you realize.
+The dog owner is likely liable for negligence and may owe you more compensation than you realize.
 Contact Catalano Law for a complimentary, no-obligation consultation to evaluate your legal options.